bobinska-dev/meetup/README.md

 [See component](https://github.com/bobinska-dev/meetup/blob/personalisation/components/input/IncomingReferenceDocumentLevel.tsx)

-References are always bidirectional in Sanity - to make them visible you can use a custom component to make them visible inside of a document form.
+References are always bidirectional in Sanity - to make them visible you can use a custom component to surface them inside of a document form.
 This component will also allow editors to open the document referencing the currently open document to the rigth (just like a normal reference field would.

 <br>